17 differences between iPhones and Android smartphones

 12. Stores

-The variety of apps in the Play Store is incredible and, thanks to the more flexible nature of Android, apps on Google Play can do things that iPhone users don’t have access to.
-The vast majority of the apps in the Google Play Store are free, but most of these also have ads (some of them very intrusive).
-While more restricted in terms of app features, malware apps almost never bypass the strict filtering imposed by Apple, so overall you’re safer and have a better experience in the App Store.
+Android smartphones have the Google Play Store, and iPhones have Apple’s App Store.
+The variety of apps in the Play Store is incredible, and thanks to the more flexible nature of Android, apps on Google Play can do things iPhone users can’t access.
+The vast majority of the apps in the Google Play Store are free, but most also have ads (some very intrusive).
+While iPhones are more restricted in terms of app features, malware apps almost never bypass the strict filtering imposed by Apple, so overall, you’re safer and have a better experience in the App Store.

 Lastly, sideloading apps is almost impossible on iPhones, while on Android all you have to do to install an app that’s not in Google Play is to toggle a switch and confirm your installation.